-Consider potential mooring line arrangements.
+Consider potential mooring line arrangements, especially if vessel clearance will decrease.
 Be aware that actual arrangements may differ from ideal.

 Also be aware that for double bitt bollards, the bitt load rating is half that of the bollard, e.g., a 200 t double bitt bollard will have a bitt rated load capacity of 100 t.